-Curbside Care for Moms and Babies provides comprehensive mother-infant dyadic care during the first six weeks of life on Boston Medical Center’s Mobile Unit—at the curb!
+Curbside Care for Moms and Babies, funded by the Boston Celtics Shamrock Foundation, provides comprehensive mother-infant dyadic care during the first six weeks of life on Boston Medical Center’s Mobile Unit—at the curb!
 Often called “the fourth trimester,” the first six weeks of life are a critical period of time for mothers and babies setting the stage for future health outcomes.
 However, 40 percent of mothers at BMC never return for a post-partum appointment for themselves.

 Our Curbside Care program aims to mitigate barriers to care which have increased during the pandemic.
 In a typical Curbside Care appointment, a nurse practitioner will see the infant and a certified nurse midwife will care for the mother.
 Moms and babies are recruited from our newborn nursery, and instead of being discharged with separate appointments in the BMC pediatric and obstetric clinics, they are discharged for follow-up care together on our Mobile Unit.
 Each time either the mother or the baby is visited, the other one will also have an appointment.